-While we are inclined to be concerned that the growth of automation would mean a decline in jobs for people, this is untrue, jobs will be open to those who can work with, manage and innovate in this area of technology.
-However, jobs such as teachers, creatives i.e. arts and media, areas of marketing, and so on, will still be predominantly human run industries.
+While we are inclined to be concerned that the growth of automation would mean a decline in jobs for people, this is untrue, jobs will be open to those who can work with, manage, and innovate in this area of technology.
+However, jobs such as teachers, creatives i.e. arts and media, areas of marketing, and so on, will still be predominantly human-run industries.

-This is simply based on the fact that technology, no matter how artificially intelligent or well programmed, has limits, creativity, and management are human traits that these technologies are not capable of, certainly not yet.
+This is simply based on the fact that technology, no matter how artificially intelligent or well-programmed, has limits, creativity, and management are human traits that these technologies are not capable of, certainly not yet.

 Around half the jobs in the USA are expected to be automated in the future

-Four of the areas in which are considered to be ‘safest’ from automation, or otherwise in higher demand are managers and executives, teachers, technology professionals, and creatives i.e. artists, designers, entertainers, and media workers.
-The areas which are most at risk of becoming automated include predictable and unpredictable physical workers, customer interaction roles, and office support.
+Four of the areas which are considered to be ‘safest’ from automation, or otherwise in higher demand are managers and executives, teachers, technology professionals, and creatives i.e. artists, designers, entertainers, and media workers.
+The areas that are most at risk of becoming automated include predictable and unpredictable physical workers, customer interaction roles, and office support.

 Industries Evolving Due To Automation

-So, we know you are wondering which industries are seeing the biggest evolution from automated technology?
+So, we know you are wondering which industries are seeing the biggest evolution from automated technology.

 1. Retail and Trade

-Retail and trade is at the top of the list.
+Retail and trade are at the top of the list.
 It is reported that around 50% of jobs related to retail and trade in the United States are likely to become automated.
-This type of automation is already seen in Amazon stores, where grocery carts can track what you have taken off the shelves, so that you can purchase your products without having to interact with a cashier.
+This type of automation is already seen in Amazon stores, where grocery carts can track what you have taken off the shelves so that you can purchase your products without having to interact with a cashier.
 There is also automation in delivery systems, where robots will go from door to door to deliver food.

 The global retail automation market is anticipated to exceed $19.45 billion by 2023.
 Retail automation will cut costs and improve quality.
 This will also completely decrease the potential for human error.

 While the thought of automation taking over 50% of retail and trade can be a bit daunting, this does not mean that there will be no humans working in stores anymore.
 What it means is that there will be more automated features in our retail and trade experience that minimize the chance for errors, and improve the quality of our shopping experiences.
-There is also a chance that this will have a great impact on the overall economy, since the automation in retail is expected to cut costs.
+There is also a chance that this will have a great impact on the overall economy since automation in retail is expected to cut costs.

-Another area that will likely see a great deal of automated technology is transportation.
+Another area that will likely see a great deal of smart automated technology is transportation.
 It is believed that around 57% of transportation jobs will be very likely to become automated in the coming years in the U.S.A.
 Autonomous vehicles are now becoming the driving force (pun intended) in the transportation industry, as well as the manufacturing of vehicles, making for quicker assembly times.

 Other companies, like Toyota and Honda, are also implementing self-parking automation for those who are still struggling with parallel parking.
 (Thank god!)
 Yet, this vehicle automation feature does pose a threat to truck drivers, as their jobs may indeed become obsolete as we develop and expand on vehicle automation.

-While it will be useful in times when it is harder to find enough people to drive all the trucks and HGV’s that are required in some countries, this job could become obsolete in its entirety.
+While it will be useful in times when it is harder to find enough people to drive all the trucks and HGVs that are required in some countries, this job could become obsolete in its entirety.
 Thus forcing some people to re-skill and find other industries and jobs.

 While people may argue that this leaves a mass of the population unemployed as there are plenty of people who could do these jobs, the demand at which food is needed and the speed at which this must be done would not be possible to achieve by just people anymore.
 Automotive machines allow for supply to keep up with the demand of a constantly growing population.